zerodevx/zero-md/docs/migration.md

 ## Migration Guide

 This documents migration from `v2` to `v3`.
-The motivations for `v3` include spec compliance, first class support for math and diagrams, and upgrading to the latest ESM rewrites of `marked`.
+The motivations for `v3` include spec compliance, first class support for math and diagrams, and upgrading to ESM consumption of libraries.

 > [!WARNING]
 > These are breaking changes!
 Please read through the list carefully!